-Create 'Healthy Streets' with aim of more attractive, accessible and people friendly streets Public Health England is taking a lead to scope what a Healthy Streets approach might look like in West Yorkshire and which organisations it could involve - starting with an investigation of related local transport and other strategy and policy.
+Create 'Healthy Streets' with aim of more attractive, accessible and people friendly streets AQAP3(3) Public Health England is taking a lead to scope what a Healthy Streets approach might look like in West Yorkshire and which organisations it could involve - starting with an investigation of related local transport and other strategy and policy.
 PHE has provided set of questions based on TfL's Healthy Streets indicators to scope interest in, and the suitability of, a Healthy Streets approach.
-Named Policies applied to all developments Low Emission Strategy and T Install charging facilities for taxis and for public use Installation of EV charging points - grant allocation from west yorkshire.
-Leaders briefing/cabinet paper done.
+Named Policies applied to all developments Low Emission Strategy an T 1 Install charging facilities for taxis and for public use AQAP5(4) Installation of EV charging points - grant allocation from west Yorkshire.
+Leader's briefing/cabinet paper done.
 One Uber electric taxi now available.
-Named Number of EV charging points Procure ULEVs within Calderdale fleet where practical ULEV not suitable for Calderdale fleet within existing infrastructure and the fleet has been/and is being replaced by LEV euro 6 engines.
+Named Number of EV charging points Procure ULEVs within Calderdale fleet where practical AQAP4(1) ULEV not suitable for Calderdale fleet within existing infrastructure and the fleet has been/and is being replaced by LEV euro 6 engines.
 ULEV is considered within the procurement process for all vehicles.
 One handyman van is now ULEV.
-Steering group needs to input on process for future procurement Named Reduced vehicle emissions Promote usage of electric charging facilities Supplier will promote location and usage Named Usage of EV charging points Promote uptake and usage of electric vehicles West Yorkshire Electric Vehicle strategy in development TBC Uptake of vehicles Install on street electric car charging using OLEV funding of £100k Business improvement identifying areas using MOSAIC to help prioritise locations.
-Named Usage of EV charging points Identify budget and funding opportunities to deliver low emissions strategy objectives To be put on steering group agenda TBC Investigate ECO stars scheme ECO stars already committed to and funded by WYCA.
-Calderdale to investigate scheme and develop contact strategy with business owners to encourage take up ТВС number of partners signed up Improve bus fleet quality In partnership with WYCA and bus operators.
+Steering group needs to input on process for future procurement Named Reduced vehicle emissions Promote usage of electric charging facilities AQAP4(2) Supplier will promote location and usage Named Usage of EV charging points Promote uptake and usage of electric vehicles AQAP4(2) West Yorkshire Electric Vehicle strategy in development TBC Uptake of vehicles Install on street electric car charging using OLEV funding of £100k AQAP4(2) Business improvement identifying areas using MOSAIC to help prioritise locations.
+Named Usage of EV charging points Identify budget and funding opportunities to deliver low emissions strategy objectives AQAP5(4) To be put on steering group agenda TBC Investigate ECO stars scheme AQAP2(3) ECO stars already committed to and funded by WYCA.
+Calderdale to investigate scheme and develop contact strategy with business owners to encourage take up TBC number of partners signed up Improve bus fleet quality AQAP5(5) In partnership with WYCA and bus operators.
 30 buses to be upgraded 2019.
 Named Reduced vehicle emissions